SEO Optimization Strategy for Large Travel Ticketing Website

 - Create a dynamic placeholder.

 NB!
-We must not forget that the content must provide the user with useful information to evoke interest and help choose a ticket.
+We must not forget that the content must provide the user with a useful source of information to evoke interest and help choose a ticket for booking.

 In the tourism business, this can be: